dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 ### Insufficient filtering

-Actions only allow to do some filtering on the triggered events on a *per-workflow* basis.
-In Continuous Integration pipelines we often want to execute jobs only when certain conditions are met.
+Actions only allow doing some filtering on the triggered events on a *per-workflow* basis.
+In Continuous Integration pipelines, we often want to execute jobs only when certain conditions are met.
 For example, we only want to create a deployment when a commit is on the `master` branch **AND** has a `tag`.

 The `on` keyword provides some filtering: